LBCrion/sfwbar/doc/sfwbar-mpd.rst

   Emitted when MPD server returns an error.
 An error string is provded in the string variable `message`.
 "mpd-list"
   Emitted upon completion of the `list` MPD protocol command.
-"mpd-playlists"
+Results of the query are available in variable `list`.
+"mpd-listplaylists"
   Emitted upon completion of the `listplaylists` MPD protocol command.
+Results of the query are available in variable `list`.
 "mpd-search"
   Emitted upon completion of the `search` or `find` MPD protocol commands.
-"mpd-queue"
+  Results of the query can be retrieved using `MpdList` function.
+"mpd-playlistinfo"
   Emitted upon completion of the `playlistinfo` MPD protocol command.
-"mpd-playlist"
+  Results of the query can be retrieved using `MpdList` function.
+"mpd-listplaylistinfo"
   Emitted upon completion of the `listplaylistinfo` MPD protocol command.
+  Results of the query can be retrieved using `MpdList` function.